 By Amy Heilman

-On July 10th of this year, River City chapter of Wild Ones lost a dear friend and our founding President, Carol Phelps.
+On July 10, 2022, Wild Ones River City Chapter lost a dear friend and our founding President, Carol Phelps.

 Carol traveled extensively across the state during her career as a manager for AT&T. Perhaps this is what sparked her appreciation of our natural resources and the desire to protect them.
 She volunteered countless hours over a span of 25 years towards that goal.
 She was well known and respected for her environmental activities with Grand Rapids Audubon Club, Land Conservancy of West Michigan, WMEAC and Kitchell Lindquist Dunes, to name a few.